Ashreejain/Zomato-Analysis-using-SQL/README.md

 --> select * from (select * , rank () over (partition by userid order by created_date ) rnk from sales) a where rnk=1;

-### 4. What is the most purchased item on the menu and how many times was it purchased by all customers?

--->